Compartir a través de

 Distributed File System (DFS) referral site costing: When appropriately enabled for a DFS namespace, an optional feature that results in a DFS referral response.
 In the referral response, targets are grouped into sets based on increasing Active Directory Domain Services (AD DS) site cost from the DFS client that is requesting the referral to the DFS target server.
 When this feature is disabled, the referral response consists of at most two target sets: one set consisting of all DFS targets in the same AD DS site as the DFS client, and the other set consisting of DFS targets that are not in the same AD DS site as the DFS client.

 Distributed File System (DFS) root: The starting point of the DFS namespace.
 The root is often used to refer to the namespace as a whole.
 A DFS root maps to one or more root targets, each of which corresponds to a share on a separate server.
 A DFS root has one of the following formats "\\<ServerName>\<RootName>" or "\\<DomainName>\<RootName>".
 Where <ServerName> is the name of the root target server hosting the DFS namespace; <DomainName> is the name of the domain that hosts the DFS root; and <RootName> is the name of the root of a domain-based DFS.
-The DFS root must reside on an NTFS volume.
+The DFS root has to reside on an NTFS volume.

 Distributed File System (DFS) root target: A server that hosts a DFS root of a DFS namespace.
 A domain-based DFS namespace can have multiple DFS root targets; a standalone DFS namespace can have only one DFS root target.

 domain: A set of users and computers sharing a common namespace and management infrastructure.
-At least one computer member of the set must act as a domain controller (DC) and host a member list that identifies all members of the domain, as well as optionally hosting the Active Directory service.
+At least one computer member of the set has to act as a domain controller (DC) and host a member list that identifies all members of the domain, as well as optionally hosting the Active Directory service.
 The domain controller provides authentication of members, creating a unit of trust for its members.
 Each domain has an identifier that is shared among its members.
 For more information, see [MS-AUTHSOD] section 1.1.1.5 and [MS-ADTS].

 domain controller (DC): The service, running on a server, that implements Active Directory, or the server hosting this service.
 The service hosts the data store for objects and interoperates with other DCs to ensure that a local change to an object replicates correctly across all DCs.
 When Active Directory is operating as Active Directory Domain Services (AD DS), the DC contains full NC replicas of the configuration naming context (config NC), schema naming context (schema NC), and one of the domain NCs in its forest.
 If the AD DS DC is a global catalog server (GC server), it contains partial NC replicas of the remaining domain NCs in its forest.
 For more information, see [MS-AUTHSOD] section 1.1.1.5.2 and [MS-ADTS].
 When Active Directory is operating as Active Directory Lightweight Directory Services (AD LDS), several AD LDS DCs can run on one server.
 When Active Directory is operating as AD DS, only one AD DS DC can run on one server.
 However, several AD LDS DCs can coexist with one AD DS DC on one server.
 The AD LDS DC contains full NC replicas of the config NC and the schema NC in its forest.
 The domain controller is the server side of Authentication Protocol Domain Support [MS-APDS].